 Certain provisions of health care legislation that are effective in future years have the potential to impact the GASB 75 liabilities.
 As a result of the Affordable Care Act of 2010, there will be a 40% excise tax on per capita medical benefit costs that exceed certain thresholds.
-On December 18, 2015, the implementation of the excise tax was delayed from 2018 to 2020.
-As a result of the excise tax, we estimate that the Program's Net OPEB Liability and Service Cost as of June 30, 2017 will increase approximately 9.3% and 10.4% respectively.
+On January 22, 2018, the President signed a bill that included a delay of the Excise Tax from 2020 to 2022 and a moratorium of the Health Insurer Fee (HIF) in Plan Year 2019 for Medicare Advantage plans.
+As a result of the excise tax, we estimate that the Program's Net OPEB Liability and Service Cost as of June 30, 2018 will increase approximately 4.9% and 5.1% respectively.